celcion/NebulousTranslations/README.md

 <h2>Page news:</h2>

 <b><i>09 Dec 2016</i></b> - Our first translation, Star Cruiser - is here!
-But as it was my first attempt to make a translation, code quality is very poor, please be aware.
+But as it was my first attempt to make a translation of this complexity level, code quality is very poor, please be aware.

 <b><i>07 Dec 2016</i></b> - Recently released Out Live translation files released!